JessicaLDaley/README-Generator/README.md

   This application was created to give the user a quick and easy way to create a professional README file.
 Just answer a series of prompts and you'll receive a personalized README in your projects repository.
-Click the video link below for a quick tutorial on how to use the application.
+Check out the video below for a quick tutorial on how to use the application.

+  <iframe src="null" width="640" height="480"></iframe>

   ## Contribution